uvsmtid/common-salt-states/docs/todo/usernames_credentials.md

-* There should be a more generic user accounts configuration.
+* TODO: There should be a more generic user accounts configuration.
   Instead of specifying only `primary_username` under each host in `system_hosts`, use account assignments to hosts (similar to role assignments in `system_host_roles`).